thrashr888/monkey-typescript/README.md

 in Go" by Thorsten Ball](https://interpreterbook.com/).
 Translated to Typescript by Paul Thrasher.
 It's a great book.
 Buy it!

-## Typescript Interpreter MIT LICENSE
+## Typescript Interpreter and Extensions MIT LICENSE

 Copyright (c) 2019 Paul Thrasher